CHOOSING YOUR BUSINESS ENTITY

 Now to be fair, this problem exists among all LLCs that have employees.
 But usually when you’re a small business it’s just you or your partners (who are classified as owners not employees).
 So there’s no headache.
 Until you hire that first employee.

 The next bad news has to do with Social Security.
 Social Security is basically your government-run retirement fund.
 Your employer withholds a Social Security Tax from your wage and submits that money to the government.
 The more you put into the system, the more money you’ll receive from the government when you retire.
 But if you’ve been using an S-Corp, you’ll remember that your owner distributions are not subject to employment tax, hence why you like receiving those distributions.
 But if there’s no tax being taken out, then you’re not paying into the Social Security program and your benefits will be small when retiring.
 Only your wage/salary counts towards your Social Security benefits, and you’ve been purposefully reporting a small reasonable salary this whole time to maximize those owner distributions.
 So basically, the distributions get you your money now, as opposed to waiting for retirement (should you survive that long).
-You’ll actually earn more money with distributions, but you’ll have to be smarter when planning for retirement.
+You’ll probably earn more money with distributions, but you’ll have to be smarter when planning for retirement.

 Also, you can only become an S-Corp if you meet these certain requirements: